 Arrive in Broome, and be transferred to your hotel.
 The rest of the day is at leisure.

-Stay: Broome, Cable Beach Club Resort Spa
+Stay: Broome, Oaks Cable Beach Resort or similar

 Journey along the Gibb River to Windjana Gorge, where ancient marine fossils lay embedded in the gorge walls.
 Next it's on to Tunnel Creek, Western Australia's oldest cave system.
 Wade through the cool waters that fill the tunnel and discover a serene oasis on the other side.
 Later, continue to Fitzroy Crossing where you'll stay tonight.

 Travel to Danggu Geikie Gorge National Park today and explore incredible Geikie Gorge, famed for its towering walls that have been bleached white by the river when it floods.
 Afterwards, head to Halls Creek, before arriving at Purnululu National Park.